-Electrons can't flow through every material.
-Materials that allow a current to flow easily are called conductors.
-Materials that don't allow a current to flow are called nonconductors or insulators.
+Electrons cannot flow through every material.
+Materials that allow current to flow easily are called conductors.
+Materials that do not allow a current to flow are called non-conductors or insulators.
 Metals are the most common conductors, plastics are typical insulators.

-Conductor'snon-conductorsGoldplasticCopperwood
+Conductor's non-conductors